Puzzle of Fate

 The first thing to say is that Puzzle of Fate is not a novel.

-In Puzzle of Fate, Kamarei attempts to answer the life-long question of ‘What is Fate?”, “What is Destiny?”, and, “Can they be changed?”
+In Puzzle of Fate, Kamarei attempts to answer the life-long question of ‘What is Fate?”, “What is Destiny?”, and, “Can we change them?”

 Kamarei’s ambition in doing this is to use scientific methods, a tactic which the doctor uses to very high standards.
 The amount of research that has gone into this work is truly phenomenal.
 I found that the data provided filled several gaps in my knowledge, and I am sure that you will be of the same opinion.